Manchester City, 2021–

 Grealish is a hugely talented midfielder who relishes taking the ball and always provides a passing option for his teammates.
 He is not quite a central midfielder, not quite a traditional number 10, and he certainly isn’t a forward.
 Instead, he thrives when he is given the freedom to move into whatever position he is most likely to find space and receive the ball.

-He is clearly stronger on his right foot, so opponents try to show him on to his weaker left, but Grealish has improved the detail of his dribbling when moving on to that left foot – usually when wide because he most commonly plays towards the left.
+He is clearly stronger with his right foot, so opponents try to show him on to his weaker left, but Grealish has improved the detail of his dribbling when moving on to his left – usually the outside because he tends to play on the left.
 He moves the ball to his left, just out of reach of his opponent, before quickly straightening up with his next touch.
-That touch takes his path back towards goal, in such a direction that if he can get his body across the defender he is suddenly the wrong side of that defender, who will often have to resort to committing a foul.
-Grealish is naturally slightly off-balance when he does so; as such, he has become a master at winning free-kicks in those situations, when he needs only a nudge from his opponent to draw the foul.
+That touch takes his path back towards goal, in a direction that means if he can get his body across the defender he is suddenly the wrong side of his opponent, who will often have to resort to committing a foul.
+Grealish is naturally slightly off balance when he does this, and he has become a master of winning free-kicks in these situations, drawing a nudge or a clip from his opponent.

 Role for Aston Villa

-Grealish usually plays on the left of Villa’s front three, though there are also occasions he starts in central midfield or as their number 10.
-Wherever he plays, he favours drifting towards the left and getting on the ball in space on that side of the pitch.
+Grealish usually played on the left of Villa’s front three, though there were also occasions that he started in central midfield or as their number 10.
+Wherever he plays, though, he likes to drift out to the left flank and looks to get on the ball in space on that side of the pitch.

-His aim when he gets there is to move off the wing and combine with a central player (above) before looking for a return pass that gets him on the ball and facing goal the wrong side of the opposition's midfield.
-It is that position Smith wants to get Grealish into as often as possible – and precisely that situation that Villa’s opponents want to avoid, because it is where he is at his most threatening.
+His aim when he gets there is to move off the flank and combine with a central player (above), before looking for a return pass that gets him on the ball and facing goal on the wrong side of the opposition's midfield.
+This is the position which Grealish wanted to get into as often as possible, and precisely the situation that Villa’s opponents wanted to avoid, because this is where Grealish is at his most dangerous.

-With Grealish bearing down on a defender, opponents have a big decision to make.
-Move out and engage him – and risk him skipping past the last line of their defence – or keep backing off in the hope that a midfielder can recover and get goal-side of him.
-Grealish is such a threat that, in those situations, he often draws more than one opponent towards the ball.
-He is then capable of spotting a free teammate and picking them out – as he did during 2019/20, for example, to set up Matt Targett for the winning goal in the League Cup semi final second-leg win over Leicester, and also to create the only goal of the game for Conor Hourihane in Villa’s Boxing Day win over Norwich (above).
-Both proved decisive.
+With Grealish bearing down on a defender, opponents are stuck with a big decision to make: move out and engage Grealish – and risk him skipping past the last line of defence – or keep backing off in the hope that a midfielder can recover and get goal side of him.
+Grealish is such a threat that in these situations he often draws more than one opponent towards the ball, and he is then capable of spotting a free teammate and picking them out (below).

-He could, however, improve his shooting in those situations.
-If he was more of a threat on goal with a shot from the edge of the area, defenders would almost always have to close him down rather than back off.
-He scored only once from outside of it in 2019/20.
-If opponents had that extra threat to consider he would be in an even stronger position when charging towards goal, almost always capable of shooting – either from distance, or after beating the defender who closes him down.
+He could, however, do with improving his shooting in these situations.
+If he was more of a threat on goal with a shot from the edge of the box, defenders would almost always have to close him down rather than back off.
+He does not score many goals from outside the area, and if opponents had that extra aspect of his game to worry about, he would be in an even stronger position when charging towards goal, largely because it would almost always mean he would get a shot off – either from distance or after beating any defender who closes him down.